Prevention of Homelessness and Provision of Accommodation for 16 and 17 year olds who may be Homeless and/or require Accommodation; and Duty to Refer

 2. Homelessness: Duty to Refer

-In October 2018, the Homelessness Reduction Act 2017 came into effect and provided new duties on local housing authorities to intervene at an earlier stage in order to reduce the risk of homelessness.
+The Homelessness Reduction Act 2017 sets out new duties on local housing authorities to intervene at an earlier stage in order to reduce the risk of homelessness.

 The guide to the duty to refer identifies a person is considered homeless if: